tharunShiv/tharunshiv-blog/src/content/5-topics-to-learn-in-html.md

 #### Where do I learn these?

 I have got the exact place where you can learn these from, ask doubts and also get a Certificate on Completetion.
 Check out this course from Udemy <a href="https://www.udemy.com/course/web-dev-html/?referralCode=1FA3D8CA87D66EE2387A" target="_blank">(Click) Web Development - HTML - The Structure of any Website - FULL</a>.
-Thank you for reading!
+The first few videos are free on my YouTube Channel.
+Try them out here: <a href="https://www.youtube.com/playlist?list=PLQTwHWAmj18Yn7KKUtyFyj5OUydnomeyf">Being a Pro - YouTube - HTML Playlist</a> Thank you for reading!